The default eye colour for dogs is brown:

-Amber eyes usually occur when the eumelanin produced is diluted or modified by the recessive genes in the B or D series.
+Amber eyes usually occur when the eumelanin produced by the dog is diluted or modified by the recessive genes in the B or D series.
 In other words, all

 Amber eyes vary from light brown (overlapping with the lighter eyes sometimes found in black-pigmented dogs) to yellow, yellow-green or grey.

-Isabella (dd) Weimaraner, showing very light eyes that almost match the shade of its coat.
+Isabella (dd) Weimaraner, showing very pale eyes that almost match the shade of its coat.